mathewrtaylor/introduction-to-ai/README.md

 </p>

 # Introduction-to-AI
 Use the same prompt, get introductions from LLMs.

+## Intent
+Would like to use this as a go to resource for someone trying to introduce specific LLMs to a wider audience.

 # Prompt
 ```